ishikota/PyPokerEngine/README.md

 To start the game, what we do is following

 1. Create game config file
-2. Run script with created config file
+2. Start the game with created config file
 3. See its result

 ### Create config.json
-Create json format config file like below.
+Create json formatted config file like below.
 (We assume you saved at `/Users/kota/dev/config.json`)

 ```json
 {